andyw8/motion-json-decoder/README.md

 But doing this in multiply places isn't very DRY.
 You could write a helper method, but where should that code live?

-*motion-json-decoder* allows the creating of mappings between the nodes in a JSON response, and simple objects.
+*motion-json-decoder* allows the creation of mappings between the nodes in a JSON response, and simple objects.
 Just include the module in your class and use the simple DSL to declare your fields:

     class Person
       include JSONDecoder::Node